ShahidaMahtab/ShahidaMahtab/README.md

 <br>

-  - 🔭 I’m currently working on a react project.
   - 🌱 I’m currently learning ...
   - 🤔 I’m looking for a remote job.
   - 💬 Ask me about HTML, CSS, JS, React.
-  - 🥅 2022 Goals: Want to be a Full Stack Developer
   - ⚡ Fun fact: I love to read books.

   <br>